-The service will allow you to sell toy brands such as Mattel, Barbie, Funko POP!, Fisher-Price, Hasbro, Disney, and more.
+Using this service will allow you to sell toy brands such as Mattel, Barbie, Funko POP!, Fisher-Price, Hasbro, Disney, and more.

 It will also open lucrative sub-categories such as Topicals, Baby Topicals, Baby Diapering, Oral Hygiene, and Feminine Hygiene.

-You can find more details on ungating Amazon restricted categories here;
+You can find more details on ungating Amazon restricted categories here:

 Part 4 Summary: Before investing in stock check you are allowed to sell the brand or in the category selected.